April 28, 2025

 Every Friday:

-**for the option of every second week, please see our pricing tables.
+*For the option of every second week, please see our dates and price options.

 Akin to the Aspen tree’s interconnected nature, this forest school program offers a time to root into the natural world as a family unit, whatever family looks and feels like to you.
 Supporting the innate curiosity of the children through immersion in the forest, bog and marshland, you’ll experience opportunities that foster your understanding of their passions and share in the delight of those discoveries.